siddharthsarda/popupwindow/README.md

 ##Demos

 For more detailed examples of using PopUpWindow plus how to use the profiles feature, view the [demo page](http://rip747.github.com/popupwindow/ "PopUpWindow Demo Page").

+## Closing the popup window
+The popup window can now be closed by taking a reference of the element to which the window is attached and triggering a close event on it.
+$('#myPopup').trigger("close")